herkkules/herkkules/README.md

 **On-the-ground Services:**

 Translating strategic intent into measurable outcomes requires legwork.
-I support organisations navigating critical challenges—be it entering new markets, conducting due diligence for an acquisition, or integrating complex systems.
+I support organisations navigating critical challenges, whether it be physically opening new markets, conducting feasibility studies, or integrating complex systems.

 > - **Due Diligence:** I conduct incisive, detail-oriented due diligence to as I understand the fundamentals of every bit connected to capital.
 I am a **Systems Thinking**-oriented **Software Developer** focused on breaking social dynamics into logical structures.
 I can break down mental models into code.